spr12ian/spr12ian.github.io/content/_index.md

 ---
 title: "My UK Gadgets: etc."

-description: "Just Another Blog.
-Maybe."
+description: "How do I rename this section"
 cascade:
   featured_image: '/images/index.jpg'
 ---
-Welcome to my blog with some of my work in progress.
-I've been working on this idea.
-You can read some of it below.
+Welcome to my blog.

+I'd like to rename this section from 'posts' to 'blog'.